Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 }
 ```

-Notice that it's not just unsafe to write to the static, its also considered unsafe to read from it.
+Notice that it's not just unsafe to write to the static, it's also considered unsafe to read from it.
 However, so long as
-we never modify this in a different thread, we know this behaviour is safe.
+we never modify this in a different thread, we know this behavior is safe.

 Raw Pointers
 ------------

 Our previous example was pretty tame.
-We were using static data so, although there was some risk with relation to
+We were using static data, so, although there was some risk with relation to
 threads it was still on the safer side.
 Let's play with fire.

 We use References in Rust a bit like pointers are used in other languages, but references have a number of features
 that make them safer to use.
-A pointer is essentially just a umber that is an address to a location in memory.
+A pointer is essentially just a number that is an address to a location in memory.
 When
 you allocate heap data, even in Rust, the operating system amongst other things provides you with a pointer to the
-location where the memory was allocted.
+location where the memory was allocated.

-If we just used a pointer, it would still contain an address to that location even if we'd subsequently told the
+If we just used a pointer, it would still contain an address to that location even if we subsequently told the
-operating system to free that memory and, programatically, we have no way to know if that location is still ours to use
+operating system to free that memory.
+Programmatically, we have no way to know if that location is still ours to use
 later.
-Using that pointer after the memory its been pointed to has been freed is, well, unsafe, and is the root of an
+Using that pointer after the memory it's been pointed to has been freed is, well, unsafe, and is the root of an
 extremely common bug you might have heard of, use after free.

 In fact, because we don't know from just the pointer whether the memory was freed or not, we might try to free the
-memory again, leading to anothr bug "double free".
+memory again, leading to another bug "double free".

 References help us avoid that because we can track their use at compile time, helping us make sure that they are always
 valid before we even run the code... but the operating system doesn't use references.
 Actually, pointers can't be used
-between _any_ two separate pieces of software, beecause of the compile time nature of them.
-We cn however share pointer
+between _any_ two separate pieces of software, because of the compile time nature of them.
+We can however share pointer
 locations.

-So, even in Rust, we occassionally need to deal with pointers.
+So, even in Rust, we occasionally need to deal with pointers.

 You can actually get pointers in safe Rust.
 Try running this program multiple times: